davetron5000/wtf-is-a-webpack/markdown/intro.md

 [node-from-package]: https://nodejs.org/en/download/package-manager/
 [install-yarn]: https://yarnpkg.com/en/docs/install

-Many tutorials and READMEs have you just install JavaScript packages willy-nilly.
+Many tutorials and READMEs tell you to install JavaScript packages willy-nilly.
 We aren't going to do that.
 We're going to have a file to keep track of all the stuff our project needs.
 That file is `package.json` and Yarn can create one for us.
 This allows us to recreate our system whenever we want without having to re-execute a bunch of commands.